Rajpratik71/eucalyptus-wiki/EBS-backed-EMI.md

 ```
 4. Once you have completed the installation, start the virtual machine using virt-manager or other libvirt tool of your choice.
 5. Configure the virtual machine by connecting to it and making the following changes:
-   a) Comment out the HWADDR entry from the /etc/sysconfig/network-scripts/ifcfg-eth0 file:
+   a.
+Comment out the HWADDR entry from the /etc/sysconfig/network-scripts/ifcfg-eth0 file:
 ```
 DEVICE="eth0"
 BOOTPROTO="dhcp"